-- Chapter 1, About this Guide, details the layout of the guide, includes the release history, a glossary and abbreviations, and explains how notifications are used in the guide. - Chapter 2, Product Overview, describes the SharpEye Flame Simulator and its features, and provides instructions on how to operate and maintain the simulator. - Chapter 3, Operation Instructions, describes how to operate the simulator, including instructions regarding replacement and charging of the battery.
+- Chapter 1, About this Guide, details the layout of the guide, includes the release history, a glossary and abbreviations, and explains how notifications are used in the guide. - Chapter 2, Product Overview, provides a general overview of the product, principles of operation, and performance considerations. - Chapter 3, Operation Instructions, describes how to operate the simulator, including instructions regarding replacement and charging of the battery.